riipen/gold-mine/README.md

 # Solving processes

 This problem looks like a "Greedy" or "Dynamic Programming" problem.
-Because the "Greedy" algorithm usually cannot get the best solution,

-I think DP(Dynamic Programming) can be a better choice here.
-The current position decision always relies on the best score of the right three positions.
+The "Greedy" algorithm usually cannot get the best solution, so I think DP(Dynamic Programming) can be a better choice here.
+The result of the current position always depends on the result starting from the three positions to the right.

 ## 1. Simplify the Problem